Early childhood education: Maria Montessori's approach

-Maria Montessori was an Italian physician who, based on her observations of young children in classrooms, developed a method of education that focused on independence.
+Maria Montessori was an Italian physician who, based on her observations of young children, developed a method of education that focused on independence, first applied at the Casa dei Bambini she opened in Rome in 1907.
 In Montessori education, a typical classroom is made up of students of different ages, and the curriculum is based on the students' developmental stages, which Montessori called the four planes of development.

 Montessori's Four Planes of Development: